How to Minimize Breast Reduction Scars

 You may require additional treatments every two months.
 Once your breast reduction scars have healed, fractional lasers may be employed.
 This eliminates the possibility of problems such as post-inflammatory hyperpigmentation.

-You’ve probably heard of botox and fillers, but you probably never heard of them being used to reducing scars.
+You’ve probably heard of botox and fillers, but you probably never heard of them being used to reduce scars.
 But botox and collagen fillers work great with sunken and pitted scars by filling the skin underneath them.
 This results in smoother skin with less noticeable scars.

 Laser therapy is usually reserved for large and severe scars.
 It works in two ways.
 First, it removes the outer layer of the damaged skin to smooth out the scar’s appearance.
 Then it targets blood vessels in the scar tissue to reduce its redness.